CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Candidate/index.md

 +++

 In this role, you're going to act as an candidate.
 You are looking for a job.
+You must write at least two applications (and as many more as feels useful).
+You will be assigned one job description that you _must_ apply for and you need to find at least one more yourself in the [job listings.](/jobs)

-You need to find at least one job description, submit your CV and cover letter, and prepare for an interview.
+So you need to find at least one job description, submit your CV and cover letter, and prepare for an interview.
 As a candidate you have several challenging goals:

+- Preparing your application
 - Finding a way to get your application noticed!
 - Finding a job you can do well in